Skating Club of Boston

-The Skating Club of Boston is a not-for-profit figure skating club based in Norwood, Massachusetts.
+The Skating Club of Boston is a 501(c)(3) non-profit figure skating club based in Norwood, Massachusetts.
 Founded in 1912, it is one of the oldest skating clubs in the United States, and a founding member of U.S. Figure Skating, the governing body for the sport in the United States.
 The Club's mission is to advance participation, education and excellence in skating for people of all ages, abilities and means.
 The Club has over 800 active members and offers a variety of programs for the public, reaching another 2,000 children and adults.
 The club built its own rink in Brighton, Massachusetts in 1938 and remained there until moving to the Norwood facility in 2020.
 In addition, in a public private partnership with the City of Boston's Parks & Recreation Department, the Club manages the programming and facilities for The Frog Pond located at Boston Common on a year-round basis.